cosmiciron/GPT4People/README.md

 Follow these steps to set up your development environment and begin contributing to the GPT4People project.
 We look forward to your innovative contributions and feedback.

-8. **Remove History Data / Memory**:Simply remove the "database" folder
+8. **Remove History Data / Memory**: Simply remove the "database" folder

 ## For Mainland China Developer
       Note: If you are in China, you may need to use the python **mirrors** from China <br>